moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 const: The scope of a variable defined with the keyword “const” is limited to the block defined by curly braces.
 However if a variable is defined with keyword const, it cannot be reassigned.
 “const” cannot be re-assigned to a new value.
 However it CAN be mutated.

+#### Compare between let and var regarding Scoping rules, Hoisting, Creating global object property & Redeclaration ?

+Scoping rules:

+Main difference is scoping rules.
+Variables declared by var keyword are scoped to the immediate function body (hence the function scope) while let variables are scoped to the immediate enclosing block denoted by { } (hence the block scope).

+The reason why let keyword was introduced to the language was function scope is confusing and was one of the main sources of bugs in JavaScript.

+Hoisting:

+While variables declared with var keyword are hoisted (initialized with undefined before the code is run) which means they are accessible in their enclosing scope even before they are declared:

+let variables are not initialized until their definition is evaluated.
+Accessing them before the initialization results in a ReferenceError.
+Variable said to be in "temporal dead zone" from the start of the block until the initialization is processed.

+Creating global object property:

+At the top level, let, unlike var, does not create a property on the global object.

+Redeclaration:

+In strict mode, var will let you re-declare the same variable in the same scope while let raises a SyntaxError.

 #### What is the difference between Promises and async-await?